June Keithley: Illness and death

 In 2009, Castro was diagnosed with breast cancer and told she had three years to live.
 She died, aged 66, on November 24, 2013, at St. Luke's Medical Center, Quezon City, Metro Manila.

-Presidential spokesperson Edwin Lacierda issued a statement announcing her death on Philippine television.
+Presidential spokesperson Edwin Lacierda announced her death on Philippine television.
+Her wake was held at Saint Ignatius of Loyola Military Cathedral inside Camp Aguinaldo.

 Affiliations

 Castro hosted a religious program called "The Woman Clothed with the Sun".

 Awards

-During the administration of Corazon Aquino, Castro was conferred the Philippine Legion of Honor, becoming a reservist in the Armed Forces of the Philippines with the rank of general.
+President Corazon Aquino conferred Castro with the Philippine Legion of Honor, making her a reservist in the Armed Forces of the Philippines with the rank of general.

-In 2013, she and Reuter were given a plaque of recognition and the Spirit of EDSA award during the 27th year commemoration of the EDSA People Power Revolution.
+In 2013, she and Reuter were given a plaque of recognition and the Spirit of EDSA Award at the 27th anniversary of the People Power Revolution.

 In popular culture

-Keithley was portrayed by Odette Khan in the 1988 Australian television film A Dangerous Life, which revolves around the events before and during the People Power Revolution.
+Keithley was portrayed by Odette Khan in the 1988 Australian television film A Dangerous Life, in a scene depicting her role in Radyo Bandido during the People Power Revolution.